 - Finally, Amtrak will only accept healthy pets that are over the age of 8 weeks old.
 Owners must show evidence of vaccination through their most recent veterinary records.

-Other Rules for Travelling on an Amtrak Train with Your Pet
+Other Rules for Traveling on an Amtrak Train with Your Pet

 - Each passenger may only take one pet on board.
 However, an exception is made for young kittens and puppies where two can fit into one appropriately sized pet carrier.